pulumi/docs/content/blog/continuous-delivery-to-any-cloud-using-github-actions-and-pulumi/index.md

 ---
 title: "Continuous Delivery to Any Cloud using GitHub Actions and Pulumi"
 authors: ["joe-duffy"]
-tags: ["news"]
+tags: ["Pulumi", "New-Features", "CI/CD"]
 date: "2018-10-17"

-description: "Announcing our partnership with GitHub on GitHub Actions feature, allowing you to use Pulumi in your CI/CD more broadly."
+summary: "Pulumi has partnered with GitHub on the new GitHub Actions feature.
+In this post we'll see how Pulumi plus GitHub Actions delivers the easiest way to achieve continuous delivery of cloud applications and infrastructure, no matter your cloud – AWS, Azure, Google Cloud, Kubernetes, or on-premises."
+meta_image: "RELATIVE_TO_PAGE/gh-actions-prs.png"
 ---